sunggun-yu/hello-app/README.md

 - `PORT`: Specifies the port on which the server will listen.
 Defaults to `8080` if not set.
 The port is prefixed with `0.0.0.0:` to ensure it listens on all network interfaces.

+- `PORT_2`: Port number for the secondary web server
+  - Server will not start if this environment variable is missing
+  - Must be different from PORT (primary server).
+Application will not start if `PORT` and `PORT_2` have same port
+  - Contains identical endpoints to the primary server
+  - Used to simulate multiple servers in a single Kubernetes Pod

 - `SERVICE`: The name of the service.
 This is used in the response data for the root (`/`) and `/ping` endpoints.

 - `VERSION`: The version of the service.
 This is also included in the response data for the root (`/`) and `/ping` endpoints.